Hammam: Hungary

-Budapest, the 'City of Spas', has four Turkish baths, all from the 16th century: Rudas Baths, Király Baths, Rácz Thermal Bath, and Veli bej (Császár) Bath (reopened to the public in December 2012).
+Budapest, the 'City of Spas', has four hammams, all from the 16th century: Rudas Baths, Király Baths, Rácz Thermal Bath, and Veli bej (Császár) Bath (reopened to the public in December 2012).
 Currently only Rudas and Veli bej are open to the public, Rácz was closed in 2003 while Király was closed in 2020 for renovations.
 Eger also has a working hammam, simply called Török Fürdő (Turkish Bath), from the early 17th century.

 Crimea (Ukraine)

 In Bakhchisarai, by order of the Crimean Khan Sahib I Geray, the Sarı-Güzel hamam was built in 1532.

 Hammams in Western Europe

 Aside from Al-Andalus (the mainly Spanish and Portuguese parts of Europe which were Muslim ruled until 1492) modern Western Europe has no legacy of historic hammams.
 Nevertheless, derivatively named Hummums existed in London's Covent Garden in the first half of the 18th century.
 Sweating and bathing facilities were located there for some part of that period and, at other times, coffee houses, hotels, and houses of ill repute (bagnios) merged with, or replaced them, until a major fire destroyed them in 1768.
 But there have been no historic hammam structures in London which could have been considered part of the Islamic hammam tradition.